intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

   [http:/api.endpoints.sundaya.cloud.goog/devices/{device-identifier}](http:/api.endpoints.sundaya.cloud.goog/devices/BBC-PR1202-999)

-- These routes are for **gateways** to accumulate data from multuple devices and datasets, and post these periodically wihout any addressing logic needed at the time of delivery.
+- These routes are for **gateways** to accumulate data from multiple devices and datasets, and post these periodically wihout any addressing logic needed at the time of delivery.

 ### Body parameters